abadid/cmsc424-spring2018/project2/README.md

 `finaltab`

 **Part I**: (i) Write a PL/pgSQL function `function1()` using the procedural language in Postgres to generate `finaltab`.
+You may want to start with the PL/pgSQL example from class on Feb 21 in order to get started.
+As far as the definition of the "ith row" in the table for the calculation mentioned above, you can assume that this is the same as the ith row that is encountered in a ```FOR LOOP``` in PL/pgSQL that iterates through (```SELECT * FROM inittab```).
 For this part, you are required to create the `finaltab` table within the function and insert the required tuples into it.
 Your function should not return anything.
 We will test it by invoking `SELECT function1();`

 Here is a more involved transformation rule: